 These dates were correct at the time of publication, however, please check the school website regularly for updated calendar events and possible date changes.

-Thursday 2nd August- Jump Rope for Heart
+Friday 2nd November- Jump Rope For Heart

 Tuesday 6th November- Melbourne Cup Day- No School